unigent-software/realsensej/README.md

 # realsensej

-This is a very basic JNI adapter for Intel RealSense library.
+This is a very basic Java (JNI) adapter for Intel RealSense library.
 Here is an example on how to use it:
 (Make sure realsensej and realsense2 libraries are in your JVM's library path)

 ```